Ambérieu-en-Bugey: Marcel Demia and the Resistance of Ain

 In late 1941 Henri Romans-Petit was engaged in the French Hope network in Saint-Etienne.
 During Christmas an independent resistance fighter, Marcel Demia a Market gardener and Horticulturalist from the Ambérieu-en-Bugey commune went there to visit his parents.
 The two men meet and exchanged views on the situation.
 Their shared commitment motivated Henri Romans-Petit to create a Resistance organization in the department of Ain.
 Marcel Demia spoke of some young resistance fighters who he placed on isolated farms and the difficulties encountered in his organization.
 Henri Romans-Petit arrived in Ain in 1942 and began to help the resistance fighters of the STO and his host.
 Ambérieu-en-Bugey today has a street called Marcel Demia.

 Liberation of the town

 The town was liberated on 3 September 1944 by troops who landed in Provence.
 Known for the actions of its resistance, particularly from the Maquis de l'Ain et du Haut-Jura the town was nicknamed "The Rebel Ambérieu" and was decorated with the Croix de guerre 1939-1945 with citation.

 New name

 On 31 March 1955 Ambérieu was renamed Ambérieu-en-Bugey.

 Heraldry

 Politics and administration

 The town has between 10,000 and 20,000 inhabitants and the town council is composed of 33 members: the mayor, nine deputies, and 23 councilors.

 Since 2014, Daniel Fabre has been the mayor of Ambérieu-en-Bugey.
-He was re-elected in the 2020 municipal elections.
+He was re-elected in the 2020 municipal elections for the 2020-2026 tenure.